timmcginley/41936/Project/index.md

 * Improve collaboration
 * Interaction between students and staff
-* Most simple renovation case, but would require more floors on top -->
+* Most simple renovation case, but would require more floors on top
+Requirement: * No floor in building 115 can have a GFA greater than 1500m2.
+-->